Caring for God’s gift of Creation is a spiritual commitment.

 What You Can Do

-- Celebrate Creation in worship, while committing to action for its well-being, with the use of these resources:
+- Celebrate Creation in worship, while committing to action for its well-being, with the use of Climate Change Worship resources.

 - Earth Hour (the fourth or fifth Saturday of March)